Federal Calendar and Time System

 Federal time system is based on an ancient cave painting that allegedly described the the time of humanity’s Ancient Origin.
 This system is used in reference to interplanetary processes and is not related to orbital cycles of any specific planet in the Federation.

-Standard Year (SY) equals 12 Standard Months (SM), and 360 Standard Days (SD)
+Standard Year (SY) equals 12 Standard Months (SM), and 360 Standard Days (SD).
+The latter is 24 Standard Hours (SH).

-Each planet of the Federation has local time that is used as a reference for describing specific planetary events.
+Additionally to that, each planet of the Federation has local time that is used as a reference for describing specific planetary events.

 For example, when planning project on planet Azor, federal clerk should describe its time span in both Federal Time Units (SY, SM, SD) and in Local Time Units, like Azor Year (AY), Azor Month (AM) and Azor Day (AD)